hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Trust each will treat his partner and her friend;
 >
-> For at refreshment, 'tis the usual plan,
+> For at refreshment, it is the usual plan,
 >
 > To place two ladies to each gentleman;
 >